The cause could be one of several conditions, ranging from skin irritation caused by shaving to lymphedema or breast cancer.

 There is a concentration of lymph nodes near the armpit on both sides of the body.

 Your lymph nodes may become swollen and tender if you have a cold or the flu.
 There are also several types of lymphatic conditions that can cause armpit pain.

-Lymphedema, for example, occurs when there is a blockage in a lymph node and the fluid inside accumulates.
-This swelling can be very painful.
+Lymphedema, for example, occurs when there is a blockage in a lymph node, and the fluid inside accumulates.
+This swelling can be excruciating.

 Lymphedema can follow breast cancer treatment or the removal of some lymph nodes that may have become cancerous.